angelicabz81/gettingStarted/DESIGN.md

 I included time_posted so the user knows how long a dress has been available for, which could potentially tell users about the dress's popularity among other users.

 The largest design choice I made here was creating the foreign key owner, which references ids from the users table.
-Dress owners must have already made an account in order to have uploaded a dress, so as users they also have a user id.
-By establishing a relationship between dresses and users, I make sure that each dress uploaded belongs to an existing user and prevent a dress from being inserted with an invalid owner id(like if they do not exist).
+Dress owners must have made an account in order to have uploaded a dress, so they also have a user id.
+By establishing a relationship between dresses and users, I make sure that each dress uploaded belongs to an existing user, and prevent a dress from being inserted with an invalid owner id(if they do not exist).
 Foreign keys keep the data consistent in this way.

 3. holdings